thatguystone/gocovr/README.md

 ## Skipping

 Sometimes you have files that you just don't need to test, and you want to skip them.
-To do this, add the following line, on its own line, anywhere in the file you want to skip:
+To do this, add the following line, on its own line, before the first import statement.

 ```go
 //gocovr:skip-file